 - barely see your family

-… then your hourly rate and conditions are far from being optimal, it’s all about life balance.
+… then your hourly rate and conditions are far from being optimal, and it’s all about life balance.

 By the way, if what I’m describing is interesting you, we are hiring, so feel free to send me your application ;)